| Guidelines & Options to Coin Selling | |

 gained some confidence in coin grading, pay attention to how the pros

-descriptions.
-In the opinion of many collectors, coin selling is generally not as fun as coin buying.
+describe their coins.
+Meander over to eBay In the opinion of many collectors, coin selling is generally not as fun as coin buying.
 Fortunately, with all the avenues available today for the coin seller, it needn’t be a frustrating experience.
 If you own Bullish US coins to start with, observe these common sense guidelines, and become adept at one or more of the coin selling options described below, you should have no trouble finding an eager buyer. |

-| eBay | |
+eBay | |

-thousands of coins are being auctioned off on eBay.
+thousands of US coins are being auctioned off on eBay Make sure you understand the

 selling rules.

-University Learning Center.
 You should not list your first coin

 where the essentials of eBay selling are laid out in simple terms.
 Also, we suggest you read our